 Important anatomical features of the TMJ :

-- Condyle: rounded top end of the jaw bone
+- Condyle: the rounded top end of the jawbone

-The TMJ is also dependent on the proper function of surrounding muscles and tissues, such as the masseter muscle that is responsible for chewing and talking.
+The TMJ is also dependent on the proper function of surrounding muscles and tissues, such as the masseter muscle, which is responsible for chewing and talking.
 A problem in any of these structures could cause TMJ discomfort.

 WHAT ARE SOME SYMPTOMS OF TMD?